amitness/basics/README.md

 ### Arrays / List
 - Declare an array
-- Access element at a index
+- Access element at an index
 - Access last element
 - Find length of array
 - Add item to end of array